FFLP ; Fluorescent fragment length polymorphism ; Grassland ; Plan competition ; Roots ; Yellowstone National Park

 There is little comprehensive information on the distribution of root systems among coexisting species, despite the expected importance of those distributions in determining the composition and diversity of plant communities.
 This gap in knowledge is particularly acute for grasslands, which possess large numbers of species with morphologically indistinguishable roots.
 In this study we adapted a molecular method, fluorescent fragment length polymorphism, to identify root fragments and determine species root distributions in two grasslands in Yellowstone National Park.
 Aboveground biomass was measured and soil cores (2 cm diam) were collected to 40 cm and 90 cm in an upland, dry grassland and a mesic, slope-bottom grassland, respectively, at peak foliar expansion.
 Cores were subdivided and species that occurred in each 10 cm interval were identified.
 The results indicated that the average number of species in 10 cm intervals (31 cm3) throughout the sampled soil profile was 3.9 and 2.8 at a dry and a mesic grassland, respectively.
 By contrast, average species number per 0.5 m2 determined by the presence of shoot material was 6.7 and 14.1 at dry and mesic sites, respectively.
 There was no relationship between soil depth and number of species per 10 cm interval in either grassland, despite the exponential decline of root biomass with soil depth at both sites.
 There also was no relationship between root frequency (i.e., the percentage of samples in which a species occurred) and soil depth for the vast majority of species at both sites.
 The preponderance of species were distributed throughout the soil profile at both sites.
 Assembly analyses indicated that species root occurrences were randomly assorted in all soil intervals at both sites, with the exception that F. idahoensis segregated from A. tridentata and P. spicata in 10-20 cm soil at the dry grassland.
 Root frequency throughout the entire sampled soil profile was positively associated with shoot biomass among species.
 Together these results indicated the importance of large, well proliferated root systems in establishing aboveground dominance.
 The findings suggest that spatial belowground segregation of species probably plays a minor role in fostering resource partitioning and species coexistence in these YNP grasslands.

 Frank, Douglas; Pontes, Alyssa; Maine, Eleanor M.; Caruana, Julie; Raina, Ramesh; Raina, Surahbi; and Fridley, Jason, "Grassland Root Communities: Species Distributions and How They Are Linked to Aboveground Abundance."
 (2010).
-Biology.
+Biology - All Scholarship.
 5.

 Creative Commons License